oracc/oracc-rest/README.md

 ### Troubleshooting

-If there are any issues, try examining the elasticsearch logs at `sudo nano /var/log/elasticsearch/elasticsearch.log`.
+If there are any issues, try the following:

+Check Elasticsearch status: `systemctl status elasticsearch.service` Check Elasticsearch logs: `sudo nano /var/log/elasticsearch/elasticsearch.log`.

 Occasionally, Elasticsearch may get updated on Ubuntu.
 If this happens then the analysis-icu plugin may no longer be compatible.
 In this case, you will need to update the analysis-icu plugin using the following steps: 1. stop the current Elasticsearch service, 2. remove the analysis-icu plugin (see instructions above), 3.
 Reinstall the analysis-icu plugin (see instructions above), 4.
-Restart the Elasticsearch service.
+Start the Elasticsearch service.

 ---